 Be relatively free from emotional problems, be able to handle your personal living needs, and be at least a junior in high school

-Have the sponsoring agency submit the application to EAB by May 15th with copies of required background information.
+Have the sponsoring agency submit the application to EAB by May 28th with copies of required background information including a high school transcript.

 Be interviewed by EAB staff to assess your individual needs and determine if the program is appropriate for you.